-In the last few weeks, I've posted a couple of things about how to log your OSPOTA contacts.
-I don't mean to overlook the tried & true paper logging which still works fine.
-But, starting in 2020, only Cabrillo files have been accepted OSPOTA.
-In this PDF, I'll talk a bit about how to do that.
-It isn't as difficult as you might think.
+Starting in 2020, only Cabrillo files have been accepted for OSPOTA.
+In this article, I'll talk a bit about how to create one.
+It's not as difficult as you might think.

 Why submit your log?

 Well, we (The OSPOTA team) want all the submitted logs that we can get.
 The more logs we have, the more accurate the after-contest cross-checking will be.
 Also, as Joe, W8KNO will tell you, it pays to submit your entry, even if you only made one contact.